-Citation styles, like Chicago, allow for some variations in creating entries.
-If you have looked at a bibliography at the end of a research article, you will see that bibliographies are created differently.
-It is still important that you follow the basic format, and you definitely need consistency in your entries.
+Citation styles, like Chicago 17 notes-biblio, allow for some variation in creating entries for books.
+You may have noticed that some authors create bibliographies differently for their research articles.
+Even so, it is still important that you follow the basic format, and you definitely need to be consistent in your entries.
 The main purpose of creating bibliographic entries is to lead your reader directly to your source.
 This creates authority and gives credit to the creator of the work.

 With that said, all entries in a bibliography consist of the same basic elements in the same order.
 All bibliographic entries include the author, title and other facts of publication.
 Of course, some works do not have an author.
 In this case, simply use the name of the organization that produced it or edited it.

 The examples below are for the bibliography entries only.
 The notes entry varies slightly.

 Citing Print Books in Notes-Biblio Style

 Chicago/Turabian recommends including nine elements when creating citations for books in your notes-biblio section.
 Your source may not have all these elements, but search for them to make sure you are including all required data.
 As you are creating your preliminary bibliography, gather as much information as possible about each source.
 It is easier to delete unneeded data than it is to trace your steps back to find it.

 The nine elements in Chicago style format notes-biblio for citing books are as follows: